howardjing/rfcs/text/0000-epochs.md

 - As today, each year has a [roadmap setting out that year's vision].
 Some years---like 2017---the roadmap is mostly about laying down major new groundwork.
-Some years, however, they roadmap explicitly proposes to declare a new epoch during the year.
+Some years, however, the roadmap explicitly proposes to declare a new epoch during the year.

 - Epoch years are focused primarily on *stabilization* and *polish*.
 We are